I have Coloured my Hair and it is lighter than I want.

-If your Colour turns out darker than you wanted, wash it out straight away with a clarifying shampoo.
+If your Colour turns out darker than you wanted, wash it immediately with a clarifying shampoo.
 You can leave the shampoo on your Hair for 5 -10 minutes, continue to shampoo regularly until the Colour fades.
-If you want to bring your Hair down a shade, apply the Colour Remover to wet towel dried Hair.
-Or use the Colour Remover and start again.
+If you want to bring your Hair Colour down a shade, apply Colour Remover to wet, towel dried Hair or use Colour Remover to start again.

 You should rinse your Hair thoroughly in warm water until the water runs clear, generally around 3 - 5 minutes.
 Follow with a good shampoo, really lathering your scalp and condition as normal.

-You should wait 48 hours after Colouring your Hair before you wash it.
-You want the Colour to settle on your Hair before regular washing.
+Try and wait at least 48 hours after Colouring before washing your Hair to allow your Colour to settle before regular washing.

 My Hair Colour is warmer than I wanted.

 You may Naturally throw Warmth when Colouring and your Developer and Colour can encourage Warmth as well.
 Use a Toner Kit to help Tone any unwanted Warmth.

 In the future, choose a Hair Colour with Natural or Cool Colour to Tone your Hair when Colouring.